mandira-sawkar/mandira-sawkar.github.io/_pages/about.md

 Create content & metadata
 ------
-For site content, there is one markdown file for each type of content, which are stored in directories like _publications, _talks, _posts, _teaching, or _pages.
+For site content, there is one markdown file for each type of content, which are stored in directories like _publications, _talks, _posts, _teaching, _projects, or _pages.
 For example, each talk is a markdown file in the [_talks directory](https://github.com/academicpages/academicpages.github.io/tree/master/_talks).
 At the top of each markdown file is structured data in YAML about the talk, which the theme will parse to do lots of cool stuff.
 The same structured data about a talk is used to generate the list of talks on the [Talks page](https://academicpages.github.io/talks), each [individual page](https://academicpages.github.io/talks/2012-03-01-talk-1) for specific talks, the talks section for the [CV page](https://academicpages.github.io/cv), and the [map of places you've given a talk](https://academicpages.github.io/talkmap.html) (if you run this [python file](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.py) or [Jupyter notebook](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb), which creates the HTML for the map based on the contents of the _talks directory).

 **Markdown generator**